Chapter 67: Threats to Individual Freedom–Government Versus Corporations

 Free speech—We’ve talked about the boundaries of free speech protections in the First Amendment.
 We cherish our ability to speak freely about the issues of the day.
 We often fail to realize that those protections stop at the office or factory door.
 As attorney Tom Spiggle writes, “Despite what many employees think, your rights to freedom of speech are fairly limited at work, and it’s often perfectly legal for an employer to take action against a worker for something they said or wrote.”
 (7) This is especially true if you work for a private-sector employer.
 Employees can talk about harassment or fraud or other illegal activities that they see in the workplace, and they can talk about wages and working conditions, but employers can prevent them from talking about politics.
 As employment lawyer Daniel Schwartz puts it, “Companies have a right to manage their workplaces as they want.
 They can prefer one point of view over another if they want.”
 (8)

-Neo-feudalism—Almost all people below retirement age are dependent on work wages.
+Neo-feudalism—Almost all people below retirement age are dependent on wages from work they do for companies.
 Most of them are only one or two paychecks away from financial ruin.
 (9) Most working-age people are dependent on their job—or their spouse or parent’s job—for health insurance.
 America’s economy is characterized by regional booms and busts, and many locations around the country have become, in journalist Chris Hedges’ memorable phrase, sacrifice zones for America’s brand of exploitative capitalism—places where the project of endless exploitation of natural resources and human labor manifests itself in the form of agricultural fields where laborers endure near slave-like conditions to produce cheap food for American tables, fulfillment centers crammed with low-wage workers and robots process cheap goods for American front porches, and abandoned industrial centers where jobs disappeared over the horizon to places with lower wages and fewer regulations.
 (10)

 When we bring all these ideas together, it’s difficult not to come to the same conclusion as a growing number of scholars, that America is increasingly marked by neo-feudalism.
 Neo-feudalism refers to the idea that our society resembles the feudalism that existed in the Medieval period in which most ordinary people had very limited freedom and in which economic, political, and legal structures dictated the aristocracy’s privileged position.
 However, under neo-feudalism, the privileged position in our society is occupied by the wealthy corporate elite.
 The Supreme Court’s jurisprudence, argues law professor Daniel Greenwood, “atavistically recapitulates feudal doctrines limiting the sovereign’s authority over the medieval corporations of Aristocracy, Church, guilds, universities, and cities, as if business corporations were fundamental units of our polity. . .”
 (11) Ordinary people in America don’t like to think of themselves as serfs, but consider how controlled people are by corporations and financial institutions.
 Debt—student debt, home mortgages, car loans, credit card balances, and medical bills—combined with the wage-labor imperative , the reality of sacrifice zones, and the desperation to avoid having one’s family fall into the lower classes keeps us in line.
 We are too busy and too dependent to engage in something like a general strike.
 We are too afraid to step too far out of line.
 We are propagandized by corporate media to think that our state of affairs is normal and unchangeable.
 We are too busy to understand what is really happening to us.
 The status quo in neo-feudal America is “marked by an economic crisis with no end in sight, by the slow but steady growth of a police state aimed at the lowest rungs of society, and a political circus which keeps us enraptured long enough that we don’t question what’s really going on.”
 (12) We can be protected all we want from the predations of government against our civil liberties, but those protections are ultimately meaningless if we are modern-day serfs who owe all to our corporate lords.